rbgvictoria/keybase_model/docs/processing-key-files.md

 The boxes outlined with a broken line in (**figure 6**) are nested sets.
-Nested sets can be stored in the database by storing the numbers in the top- and bottom-righthand of the boxes as `left` and `right`.
+Nested sets can be stored in the database by storing the numbers in the top- and bottom-righthand corners of the boxes as `left` and `right`.
 KeyBase currently still stores the nested sets in the database, but for the last ten years, nested sets have been created by the plugin, so it is not necessary to store them in the database anymore.
 This makes KeyBase more flexible in what it can do with keys.
 Nested sets are used in the KeyBase player to get the remaining and discarded items.
 So, for couplet **3** in figure 6 remaining items are the items on the leads of which the value of `left` is between 8 and 20 and the discarded items where it is not.
 Nested sets also make the filers work.

 The bracketed format lends itself very well to exchange as tabular data (**table 1**), which is why CSV is the preferred format for importing and exporting keys